jastev/azure-intro/concepts/resources.md

 The REST APIs for all RPs are versioned - the desired version is explicitly specified in the call.
-RP versions have their own lifecycle, arriving in a preview state, being promoted to GA, then chosen as the default version by various interfaces, before being overtaken by newer versions, deprecated, and finally obsoleted.
+RP versions have their own lifecycle, arriving in a preview state, rolled out over time to various regions, being promoted to GA, then chosen as the default version by various interfaces, before being overtaken by newer versions, deprecated, and finally obsoleted.
 It is the normal case that [multiple versions](debugging.md) of a given RP are concurrently available.

 Each RP is registered in Azure with a namespace, which also uniquely identifies it.
-Because RPs can also be provided by third parties, these namespaces begin with the vendor of origin.
-Thus, the first party RPs provided by Microsoft have namespaces such as Microsoft.Network, Microsoft.Storage, and Microsoft.Compute
+Because RPs can also be provided by third parties, these namespaces are hierarchical and begin with the vendor of origin.
+Thus, the first party RPs provided by Microsoft have namespaces such as Microsoft.Network, Microsoft.Storage, and Microsoft.Compute.

 ```bash
 $ azure provider list